nitricula/monovatry/Docs/README.md

-This folder will contain source code.
+This folder will contain technical documentation.